dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3191: Civilization concepts extend beyond Western norms.
+### T3191: Civilization is a complex concept not limited to the Western world.

 |Support|
 |---|